 Swiss Life's brand identity supports the strategic priorities of the individual divisions.
 In the home market of Switzerland, Swiss Life focuses on sports and cultural sponsorship in addition to classical advertising.
-Swiss Life has been the main sponsor of ZSC Lions ice hockey club for some years.
-The club is part of one of the biggest ice hockey organisations in Europe with a well-respected youth development programme.
-Since 2019, Swiss Life has also lent its name to the "Swiss Life Arena" ice hockey stadium in Zurich, where the ZSC Lions have played their home games since October 2022.
-In the cultural arena, film is the cornerstone of its commitment: Swiss Life sponsors events including the Locarno Film Festival.
+Swiss Life has been the main sponsor of ZSC Lions ice hockey club for some years and, since 2019, has also lent its name to the "Swiss Life Arena" ice hockey stadium in Zurich, where the ZSC Lions have played their home games since October 2022.
+Since 2024, Swiss Life has also been an official sponsor of Swiss Ice Hockey, the umbrella organisation of the sport.
+In the cultural arena, film is the cornerstone of its commitment: Swiss Life sponsors events such as the Locarno Film Festival.